7 Best Yoga Poses You Should Have In Your Morning Yoga Routine (With Pictures)

 7 best yoga poses to do in the morning

-Here are seven simple yet energizing postures to give you some inspiration and help you get started.
+Here are seven simple yet energizing postures to give you some inspiration and help you get started creating a morning yoga practice.
 You can choose one or two poses or practice them all as a short, ready-made morning yoga flow.
+My recommended morning yoga poses are:

 1. Downward facing dog

-If you do just one yoga pose, make it this one.
+If you do just one yoga pose in the morning, make it downward facing dog.
 Downward dog stretches the entire body, including the thighs and back, which are often stiff when we wake up.

 It’s also a mild inversion as the head comes below the heart, sending fresh oxygen to the brain to energize your body and mind for the rest of the day.